sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Queues, semaphores, and mutexes in an RTOS
 - Priority inversion and how to avoid it
 - Choosing between a superloop, an RTOS, and an event-driven design

+**Worked example:** the same device firmware written first as a superloop and then as a set of RTOS tasks, with the timing behavior of both compared.

 [🗒️Lecture Notes (HTML)](../files/c/Week_54_Real_Time_Operating_Systems.html)